trailofbits/testing-handbook/content/docs/crypto/wycheproof/wycheproo_example.md

 ## 1. Parse the JSON File

-First, check if Wycheproof offers test vectors for the specific cryptographic algorithm being tested by searching inside the `testvectors` or `testvectors_v1` folders.
+First, check if Wycheproof offers test vectors for the specific cryptographic algorithm being tested, by searching inside the `testvectors` or `testvectors_v1` folders.
 For the AES-GCM example, we will use the following file:

 - `testvectors_v1/aes_gcm_test.json`